sammenyb/ubiquitous-pancake_PA1473_PY/README.md

 # -- Replace with the name of your project --

 ## Members of the group
--- Replace with student information --
-* Adam Svensson adv@bth.se
-* Albin Persson alo@bth.se
+* Samuel Nyberg sany21@student.bth.se
+* Tobias Mattsson tomt21@student.bth.se
+* Ruben Lindskog ruli20@student.bth.se
+* Tommie Van Klaveren tovn19@student.bth.se

 ## Project Description
--- Place a short description of the project so that the reader know what the goal of the repository is --
+A linefollowing script for ev3 robots that can follow a predetermied path and avoid collision with other robots.

 ## User stories
 -- Extend the list with user stories.
 Also use the marking method for complete and incomplete user stories --

 Have a truck pick up an item from an elevated surface
-- [ ] This is a user story the is incomplete
+- [X] This is a user story the is incomplete
-- [X] This is a user story that is complete
+- [ ] This is a user story that is complete

 Have a truck recognize that the picking-up of an item failed
+- [X] This is a user story the is incomplete
+- [ ] This is a user story that is complete

+Be informed by what operation a truck is performing
 - [ ] This is a user story the is incomplete
 - [X] This is a user story that is complete